rstudio/education.rstudio.com/content/blog/2020-09-17-delivering-learnr-tutorials-in-a-package/index.md

   - teach
   - learnr
 description: |
-  A step by step guide to create a package for publishing a learnr tutorial.
+  A step by step guide to create a package for a learnr tutorial.
 photo:
   url: https://unsplash.com/photos/sxNt9g77PE0
   author: Erda Estremera